Explanation of Conformitty – The Dual Processing Dependency Model, Gerrard and Deutsch:

 Jenness (1932) gave participants a task with no clear answer; estimating how many jellybeans were in a jar.
 He found that individual estimates moved towards the estimates of others, showing that they genuinely (privately) believed the estimates of others to be correct.
 Demonstrating internalisation true conformity.
 Jenness’ participants answered in secret and so did no have to fear group disapproval, therefore the fact that the individual answers reflected the group indicates that they believed them to be true, they looked to others for information in an ambiguous situation.

-AO3, Evaluation of Informational Social Influence Explanation
+AO3, Explanation of Conformity – Evaluation of Informational Social Influence Explanation

 (1) Point: Further research has supported the assumptions of the informational social explanation as regards to why people conform.
 Evidence: For example, Fein et al (2007) showed how judgements of candidate performance in US presidential debates could be influenced by the knowledge of others’ reactions.
 Participants saw what were supposedly the reactions of their fellow participants on screen during the debate.
 This produced large shifts in participants’ judgements of the candidates’ performance.
 Evaluation: This is positive as the research demonstrates support for the informational explanation assumption demonstrating the power of informational influence in shaping opinion.